This section of the Application Guide covers:

 Application fee waivers for UK applicants from low-income backgrounds

-If you're a UK applicant from a low-income background, you can start your application using the 'Standard' type while your eligibility for an application fee waiver is being considered.
-If it is determined that you're eligible for an application fee waiver, you will be asked return to this tab of the application form, select the 'Standard - application fee pre-paid' type and follow the instructions below.
+Applicants from low income backgrounds may request a waiver of the application fee.
+You can start your application using the 'Standard' type while your eligibility for an application fee waiver is being considered.
+If it is determined that you're eligible for an application fee waiver, you will be asked return to this tab of the application form, select the 'Standard - application fee pre-paid or Readmissions' type and follow the instructions below, using a code that will be provided by email.
 If it is determined that you're not eligible for an application fee waiver you can continue with your 'Standard' application, but you will need to pay the £75 application fee before you are able to submit it for assessment.
 Further details and instructions can be found on the Declaration and Payment page.

-Application fee waivers for residents in a country listed as low-income by the World Bank
+Application fee waivers for those resident in low-income countries

 If you indicate on your application form that you are resident in an eligible country (please refer to the list of eligible countries), you will be asked additional questions relating to this waiver scheme.
 If your answers to these questions indicate that you are eligible for this waiver, you won't be directed to the payment screens when you submit your application.
 Further details and instructions can be found on the Declaration and Payment page